TV Attribution Models: What Are They & How Do They Work?

 Pitfalls of Traditional Methods of Attribution

 One of the biggest pitfalls of traditional TV attribution is that measuring consumer behavior will never be an exact science.
-Traditional methods often rely on surveys and focus groups, which collect self-reported data; as a result, you have to take what people say at face value, whether or not it’s entirely accurate.
-Plus, metrics like viewership ratings may provide a broad understanding of audience reach but fail to capture detailed insights into viewer engagement and other performance data.
+Traditional methods often rely on surveys and focus groups, which collect self-reported data; as a result, you have to take what people say at face value.
+These approaches struggle to capture cross-device journeys or connect exposures to specific outcomes.

 Challenges and Limitations